amber-h/axon-fullstackTO/README.md

 `./gradlew bootRun`

-In postman hit the endpoint localhost:8080 to create a ToDo list
+Using your rest client of choice, (ex [Postman](https://www.getpostman.com/)) hit the endpoint localhost:8080 to create a ToDo list

 Make a @POST request to localhost:8080/complete/{todoItemId} to mark the ToDo as completed